 An industrial temperature controller is a device that helps control the temperature in an industrial environment such as factories.

-The controller typically consists of a temperature sensor, a local display that shows the current process temperature, and a set of controls that can be used to adjust the temperature.
+The temperature controller typically consists of a PT100 temperature sensor or a thermocouple temperature sensor, a local display that shows the current process temperature, and a set of controls that can be used to adjust the temperature.
 In many cases, this device is also equipped with an alarm that is triggered if the measurement exceeds or falls below a certain threshold.
 They can be used to control heating and cooling systems.

 Both types of instruments use sensors to measure the current temperature and compare it to the desired setpoint temperature.
 When the temperature deviates from the set point, the controller activates the appropriate heating or cooling element to bring the temperature back under control.
 These devices are essential for many manufacturing processes that require accurate temperature.